 In the High Court

 On 25 January 2022, the High Court of Zambia granted an interim injunction retraining Lake Agro Industries and Gulf Adventure Limited from further deforestation and development activities within the Kafinda Game Management Area.
 The Court correctly stated that an injunction in these circumstances would protect the environment from any further damage, which cannot be atoned for by damages.
+The interim injunction was perfected on 1 February 2022.

 In the Court of Appeal

 On 1 February 2022, Lake Agro Industries and Gulf Adventures Limited appealed against the entire ruling of the High Court.
+In October 2022, the defendant withdrew the application.